-Vinceremos Therapeutic Riding Center has been serving people of all ages with physical, cognitive and emotional disabilities in Palm Beach County since 1982.
-Our 15 acre farm in Loxahatchee includes a 45,000 sq ft covered arena and a 24-stall barn that was built through the generosity of many in the community.
+Vinceremos Therapeutic Riding Center has been serving people with physical, cognitive and emotional disabilities of all ages in Palm Beach County since 1982.
+Our 15-acre farm in Loxahatchee includes a 45,000 sq. ft. covered arena and a 24-stall barn--all built through the generosity of people in our community.

 Vinceremos is a nonprofit organization funded through the generosity of foundations, private contributions and special events.
-Each year in February, the Vinceremos Auction Committee holds a benefit dinner and auction to raise the funds that are necessary to operate the center and to continue sharing the joy of horses with these deserving athletes.
-We are thankful for the kind donations of many who help to make this evening a success and a lot of fun.
-We are fortunate that these contributors are inspired by the rewards that equine assisted activities make possible for our participants; a rider's first steps or their first words,"walk on", the twinkle in an eye and the smiles on the faces of both riders and their supporters.
+Each February, the Vinceremos Auction Committee holds a benefit dinner and auction to raise funds necessary to operate the center and to continue sharing the joy of horses with these deserving athletes.
+We are thankful for the kind donations of those who help to make this evening a success and a lot of fun.
+We are fortunate that these contributors are inspired by the rewards that equine-assisted activities make possible for our participants: a rider's first steps, first words, or the twinkle in the eye and the smiles on the faces of both riders and their supporters.